-It is the respon nsibility of the superinten dent to dev elop energ gy conser vation guidelines for em ployees and students.
-Employees s and students will abide l by these g uidelines.
+It is the responsibility of the superintendent to develop energy conservation guidelines for employees and students.
+Employees and students will abide by these guidelines.

-Legal Reference: Iowa C ode §§ 279.44; 473.1920 (2015).
-Cross Reference: 700 Purpose of Noninstructional and Busi ness Services Approved June 12, 199 5 Reviewed May 17, 2021 Revised
+Legal Reference: Iowa Code §§ 279.44; 473.19-.20 (2015).

+Cross Reference: 700 Purpose of Noninstructional and Business Services